zuozhiw/academic-kickstart/content/home/teaching.md

 I'm the TA for the following courses at UC Irvine:

-- Winter 2018: CS 122B - Projects in Databases and Web Applications
+- Spring 2018: CS 122B - Projects in Databases and Web Applications
+- Winter 2018: CS 122B
+  - I helped make various improvements to the class, include using Github, Maven, Frontend-Backend separation and more JavaScript content.
-- Fall 2017: CS 222P - Principles of Data Management
+- Fall 2017: CS 222P - Principles of Data Management.
+  - I helped make a improvement to the class of using Valgrind in C++ development.